webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Lives-in-the-Wilderness.md

 ---
 aliases:
-- "Lives in the Wilderness"
+  - Lives in the Wilderness
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Tank-Combat
+title: Lives in the Wilderness
+collection: Foci
+kind: Compendium
 ---
 ## Lives in the Wilderness
 You can survive in badlands where others perish.